Ocean Era’s Off-Shore Technologies Projects.

 Velella Projects

-Ocean Era formerly Kampachi Farms has successfully conducted two state-of-the-art offshore aquaculture trials in Federal waters around Hawaii.
+Ocean Era has successfully conducted two state-of-the-art offshore aquaculture trials in Federal waters around Hawaii.
 These trials tested numerous technologies necessary to take aquaculture “over-the-horizon.”
 The Velella Beta test involved use of an unmoored, copper-alloy meshed Aquapod®, stocked with around 2,000 kampachi, attached only to a feed barge / tender vessel, which drifted with the currents, between 3 – 75 miles offshore of the Big Island.
-This was the world’s first unanchored net pen trial, and was awarded one of TIME Magazine’s “25 Best Inventions of the Year” for 2012.
+This was the world’s first unanchored net pen trial and was awarded one of TIME Magazine’s “25 Best Inventions of the Year” for 2012.

 Pod on surface splitview.png